Supporting Each Padre’s Transition to Serra High School

 Making the transition from middle school to high school is an exciting time in a young man’s life.
 It’s a new beginning.
 An important step toward college and career.
 A reason to dream big.

 It all starts before the first day of school with a two-day orientation and retreat.
-Students have an opportunity to meet their new classmates, get connected to a big brother (our juniors take on this important role), learn about the history and culture of the school, and hear about the expectations and virtues that are foundational to the Serra brotherhood.
+Incoming freshmen have an opportunity to meet their new classmates, get connected to a Big Brother (our juniors take on this important role), learn about the history and culture of the school, and hear about the expectations and virtues that are foundational to the Serra brotherhood.
 Friendships begin to form before the first school bell rings.

 I have a Big Brother named Joey, and he has answered a lot of my questions.
 Our Big Brothers give us advice and talk to us about how we're doing.
 I have had a great freshman experience!
 I'm involved in crew and the AV Club, and I've made a ton of friends."